szchorazy/gcp_etl_project/README.md

 ![Zrzut ekranu 2025-03-05 205738](https://github.com/user-attachments/assets/743fc2c5-8b22-4d62-9cd3-b8f7c52c0996)

-* Create a Dataset in BQ, run uber_bigquery_load block.
+* Create a Dataset in BQ, run load block.
 Load all tables to BQ

 ![Zrzut ekranu 2024-12-19 194608](https://github.com/user-attachments/assets/f022b564-d69c-4447-a8f1-ae820571d624)

 ![Zrzut ekranu 2024-12-19 195200](https://github.com/user-attachments/assets/d8d5da31-468d-42dc-beb8-0ad13a2eff1f)

-All code used for the ETL process in Mage can be found in the "Mage" folder
+All code used for the ETL process in Mage can be found in the `mage` folder

 Create a new `analytics` table by running sql code from `sql_analytics.sql`